benpiper/mongo-rep-set/README.md

 docker pull benpiper/mongo-rep-set:latest
 ```

+For the following examples I'll use my image (benpiper/mongo-rep-set:latest), so be sure to change the image reference if you're using your own.

 ## Launch

 Now you're ready to start launching containers.
 You need to launch the secondary and tertiary first so they're ready for the primary to configure them when it starts.
 For both, we'll use the `--add-host` flag to create host entries so that the containers can resolve each other's IP addresses.
 If you have DNS resolution of containers in your environment, you can leave off these flags.